 - Make sure you know the SMEs area of ability and their role within the company

 - If you collaborate with other technical writer’s check any project management plans or ask if they have already spoken to that SME

-- If yes check the information to see if it is relevant to you.
+- If yes check the information to see if it applies to you.
 It will save time asking the SME twice for the same information and prevent any stern reminders that they have already discussed ‘XYZ.’

 - I use a dictaphone to record interviews because it means if I have any queries I can always run the recording back.
 To date, no SME has objected to me recording the conversation.

-- If they DO object, it will mean listening intently and writing down the information
+- If they DO, it will mean listening intently and writing the information

 - Approach the Interview at the appointed time:

-- Do not be surprised to find the SME cancels the meeting due to other demands
+- Do not be surprised if the SME cancels the meeting because of other demands

 - If so, reschedule the meeting

 - Always regard the interview as another knowledge capture exercise, which adds to your experience, do not assume you know everything before you get there, even if you do.